antonbriganti/maxwell-log/md/entry/mission-03/03-interlude-1.md

     <h4>4.0.8.12 <span class="small-text">R.D.</span></h4>
 </div>

 All of Unit 02 was called to the morgue this morning.
 The Director was there and showed up the corpse of 01’s captain, and followed it up by telling us their entire unit had been wiped out.
 I could have sworn there was a snide remark mixed in there, subtly suggesting that was our fault they had all died.
 Ryker certainly felt some level of guilt over their deaths.
 I can’t say I share the same emotions, though, regardless of what guilt-tripping is thrown my way.
 There were other options that could have been utilised to try and save them.
-Their tragic deaths are a result of inaction and possibly indifference from the government and military leadership.
+Their tragic deaths are a result of inaction, and possibly indifference, from the government and military leadership.

 Director told us that allegedly Unit 01 and some of the Hordish pilots were defeated by unknown black mechs who had the same suicidal cockpits as the ones we faced on the space station.
 That makes two attacks, both from the same faction and both targeted Castirian Lancer units while in Hordish-aligned territory.
 Add on the fact that 01 Captain’s last words were a warning that they were attacked by Hordish Lancer known as Butcher, and it’s starting to look like that Hordistrum might just be acting against Castiria via proxy.
 Then again, it’s not like the Hords are unaffected by all this.
 They’ve had damage to infrastructure and lost soldiers as well.
 Maybe the mysterious faction is just trying to stoke some fire as cover for something else.